 The two stars of Albireo constitute a true binary star system.
 In other words, its two stars aren’t merely a chance alignment as seen from Earth.
 Instead, they revolve around a common center of mass.

-This celebrated double is probably a true binary star – two stars revolving around a common center of mass.
-Albireo’s two components lie quite far apart, however, and may take as long as 75,000 years to orbit one another.
-Even though this double appears close together in the telescope, keep in mind that you’re looking at a star that’s 380 light-years away.
+These two stars lie quite far apart, however, and might take as long as 100,000 years to orbit one another.
+Even though these two stars appear close together in a telescope, keep in mind that you’re looking at a system that’s 430 light-years away.

 By the way, the brighter of the two stars in the Albireo system has been found with advanced telescopic techniques to be two stars as well.
 Thus there are at least three stars in this system.